alfahami/docker-cheat-sheet/README.md

 ### Working with executable images <a name="work-exec-images"></a>
 ----------------------------------
 Executable images are meant to behave as executable programs.
-Some of these images are designed to perform task with local OS files, it could be deleting corrupted files, creating or installing programs, ... etc.\
+Some of these images are designed to perform task with local OS files, it could be deleting corrupted files, creating or installing programs, ... etc.<br>
 Using **bind mounts** helps granting a container direct access to our local files system.
-A bind mount lets us perform a two way data binding between the container of a local file system directory (source) and another directory inside a container (destination).
+A bind mount lets us perform a two way data binding between the container of a local file system directory (source) and another directory inside a container (destination).<br>
 This way any changes made in the destination directory will take effect on the source directory and vise versa.
 ```shell
 touch hvt.pdf
 fabric@km:~$ touch a.pdf c.pdf e.pdf off.pdf